wiredtilldawn/weatherplusRAG/README.md

    streamlit run app.py
    ```

+## LangSmith Tracing

+LangSmith tracing is automatically enabled for all LangGraph and LangChain workflows when the environment variables above are set.
+No code changes are required—just run your pipeline as normal and view traces in the LangSmith dashboard.

 ## Implementation Details

-- Uses LangGraph for agentic pipeline and decision node.
+- Uses LangGraph for agentic pipeline and decision node (see `agents/langgraph_pipeline.py`).
 - Integrates LangChain for LLM and RAG.
 - Embeddings generated and stored in Qdrant vector database.
 - Weather data fetched via OpenWeatherMap API.